woot835/Text-game/README.md

 # Text-game
 Title: Text-Game

 Author: Meelis Hass, C11, Estonian IT College.
-Contactable at mhass@itcollege.e
+Contactable at mhass@itcollege.ee

 Purpose: To make a working RPG Text based game, that takes input from its user to function.